emrgnt-cmplxty/automata/README.md

 ## Hierarchical Operation

-Automata operates in a hierarchical structure, where agents at lower levels specialize in specific tasks like generating code snippets or analyzing a document segment.
-In contrast, higher-level agents supervise lower-level operations, assemble their outputs into a coherent whole, and strategically decide on the project's direction.
+Automata operates in a hierarchical structure, where providers at lower levels specialize in specific tasks like generating code snippets or analyzing a document segment.
+In contrast, higher-level providers supervise lower-level operations, assemble their outputs into a coherent whole, and strategically decide on the project's direction.
 This system, inspired by human cognition and organization theories, facilitates the emergence of complex behavior from the collaboration of simpler, specialized subsystems.

 Automata's design accommodates extensibility, enabling seamless integration with various APIs and libraries to enhance its capabilities.
 Additionally, it can leverage external data sources and real-time feedback from its interactions to constantly update its knowledge and skills.